Discover more from Good Signal

 Together We Stand, Divided We Fall

-Central to the growth of plant-based products is the flexitarian movement, which now encompasses approximately 42% of consumers worldwide.
+Central to the growth of plant-based products is the flexitarian movement, which now encompasses approximately 42% of consumers worldwide5.
 One of the benefits of being a flexitarian is naturally that you can experience a range of offerings.
 We don’t yet understand what these consumers want in addition to conventional meat.
 Do they prefer a replica, alternative, or something identical?
 It is easy to jump to a conclusion that it is the latter.
 But product categories evolve by meeting new consumers in their new life to create new meaning.
 Ask the younger generation about what milk they prefer, and they will speak about animal and plant-based milk interchangeably.
 Other categories are heading in a similar direction.
 More than 50% of Gen Z reported consuming plant-based meat at least once a week whereas only 20% of the Baby Boomers did the same.
 When Perfect Day produces bio-identical whey and puts it into ice cream which the United States Food and Drug Administration categorizes as vegan, what will be our future view of authentic ice cream?
 For a toddler that grows up on cultivated meat or alternative milk, conventional products will be part of history that they never experienced.
 We are heading into a new era, where the very definitions of these products and our conceptions of them will change.
 It will take time, but we are on our way.

 Let’s be clear.
 Today, plant-based products often have questionable nutrition and complex ingredient decks at high prices that don’t deliver on consumers’ preferences.
 This must change.
 But do all future products in each segment need to strive toward the same taste and macronutrients to satisfy consumers?
 We are just starting down the path to answer this question.
 Perhaps the race should simply be about creating the best product using whatever approach works.
 The innovation cycles could then shift toward focusing on consumer preferences such as taste, price, and nutrition, rather than an all-out effort to create a replica with ingredients that don’t exhibit those functional properties.

 A replica inherently leans on history.
 As a result, we will always look to the past to see what the product was and try to bring that into the present.
 Alternatives look to the future to see what it might become in the face of what consumers demand today, whether it tastes different or identical.
 It is not hard to see, for example, that Gen Z consumers already have a very different conception of milk than the previous generation.
-A survey by Arla reported that 49% of Gen Z are ‘embarrassed’ to consume animal milk around their peers.
+A survey by Arla reported that 49% of Gen Z are ‘embarrassed’ to consume animal milk around their peers6.
 In that sense, a replica will always remain fossilized since it refers to an old version of the product.
 It is worth considering then, that maybe we don’t want to re-create the original, but rather compelling products that rhyme.

 Mintel, UK Dairy and Dairy Alternatives Market Report